Norton Healthcare advocates a health policy agenda to improve the health of adults and children.

 Kentucky is 12th in the nation in low birth rates due to various issues with pre-natal care and high smoking rates.

 To help reduce the number of low birth weight babies in KY, Norton Healthcare provides the following through Norton Women’s Care:

 a perinatal outreach program for women experiencing high-risk pregnancies.
 Patients have access to the expertise of Maternal-Fetal Medicine Specialists for consultations, co-management with primary care OBGYNs and total care by specialists during the pregnancy.

-high risk care for both moms and babies with two Level III (the highest level of care) Neonatal Intensive Care Units (NICU) at Kosair Children’s Hopsital and Norton Suburban Hospital and a high risk ob program.
+high risk care for both moms and babies with two Level III (the highest level of care) Neonatal Intensive Care Units (NICU) at Kosair Children’s Hopsital and Norton Women's and Kosair Children's Hospital and a high risk ob program.

 an obstetric hospitalist model was also implemented to provide 24/7 on-site coverage and to respond to obstetric emergencies at Norton Hospital.